comingback2life/react-static-tweet/README.md

 ## React Practise
+ This is the dynamic version of our static tweet application.
+ It demonstrates the use of props.
 Using React.createElements to create HTML tags.

 The JSX tags can also be replaced with regular calls such as :